 I specialize in writing and producing a wide spectrum of R&B and Pop music for projects ranging from commercial synchs to artist's albums.
-I have also worked heavily in creating music for fitness (see work sample).
-Whatever the project is, my goal is to elevate your project to the next level.
+Whatever the project is, my goal is to elevate your music to the next level.

 Interview with Spencer H